Financial aid •

 By setting up an account with Mos, you’ll get instantly matched with loads of scholarships that you’re eligible for.
 Our advisors can then help you apply for these scholarships and connect you with other financial aid opportunities, too.

-The end result: you’re able to stay on top of your finances and budget and get organized—all while getting instantly connected with loads of scholarships and financial aid opportunities that are perfect for you.
+The end result: you’re able to stay on top of your financial aid and get organized—all while getting instantly connected with loads of scholarships and financial aid opportunities that are perfect for you.

 Simply put: college is a huge change for most students.
 It’s a big change academically, socially, and financially.
 The sooner you start preparing, the better.